Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-2.md

 ```

 In the utility file, we are removing the files that are meant to be ignored(defined currently in a global variable with
 only 3 files or dirs in it).
-And we are generating the temp file name.
+And we are generating the temp filename.

 #### Storing the `commit` object